|

 Metaphysical Bible Interpretation along with all

-of the courses listed below, plus the Summary Course Assignment and Thesis, earn the Philosopher of Metaphysics
+of the courses listed below, plus the Summary Course Assignment and Thesis, earns the Philosopher of Metaphysics

 Degree.